 There are three possible weld heat profiles for welding Dumet wire using a feedback controlled inverter or linear power supply.
 The simplest profile is Upslope/Weld, followed in complexity by Dual Pulse and Pulsation.
 Use the Design of Experiment (DoE) process to determine which heat profile is best for your Dumet wire application.
 In addition to shear or peel strength for your DoE responses, include a qualitative response for the degree of electrode sticking.
 Achieving the highest shear strength has no meaning if the electrodes severely stick to your parts.

 Real World Example

-The author conducted a series of Design of Experiments (DoE’s) to determine which heat profile produced the highest, most consistent 90º peel strength with minimal electrode tip sticking to the Dumet wire.
+A series of Design of Experiments (DoE’s) was conducted to determine which heat profile produced the highest, most consistent 90º peel strength with minimal electrode tip sticking to the Dumet wire.
 Here are the key test conditions:

 |Dumet Wire||0.64 dia.-mm|

 |Electrode, Top||RWMA-11, 1.2 deep x 2.36 wide x 1.2 high-mm|

 |Power Supply||Miyachi Unitek, HF2/230|

 |Weld Head||Miyachi Unitek, 84A/EZ|